Year of entry 2024

 Why study at Leeds:

-- Learn the latest innovations in computer science from research produced by the Leeds Institute for Data Analytics and our School’s world-leading research conducted right here on campus that feeds directly into the course, shaping your learning with the latest thinking.
+- Research produced by the Leeds Institute for Data Analytics and our School’s globally-renowned research conducted right here on campus feeds directly into the course, shaping your learning with the latest thinking.

 - Advance your knowledge and skills in key areas of computing including data science and machine learning.

-- You’ll gain breadth of expertise in areas like text, symbolic and scientific/numerical data analysis, whilst giving you the opportunity to work as an integral member of one of our research groups when you develop your main project.
+- Gain a breadth of expertise in areas like text, symbolic and scientific/numerical data analysis, alongside having the opportunity to work as an integral member of one of our research groups when you develop your main project.

-- Tailor the degree to suit your specific interests with a selection of optional modules to choose from such as advanced software engineering, artificial intelligence, algorithms and data mining.
+- Tailor the degree to suit your specific interests with a selection of optional modules to choose from such as cloud computing, machine learning, deep learning, algorithms and data mining.

 - Access a wide range of industry-standard specialist facilities including a state-of-the-art cloud computing lab, a large High Performance Computing (HPC) resource and a robotics lab with a range of equipment available for specialist MSc projects.